 Successful selling requires you showing your customers how your product meets their needs.
-Highlighting your product's benefits in quantifiable terms is more likely to result in a sale than simply describing its features, as Kat Knight finds out
+Highlighting your product's benefits in quantifiable terms is more likely to result in a sale than simply describing its features

 "A feature is simply a characteristic of your product or service, such as a kettle with a 2000-watt heating ring," explains Guy Aston, SME director at sales training company Huthwaite International.

 "A feature should offer benefits - a true solution to a specific need," he continues.
 "In this case, the kettle can boil water in less than 60 seconds.
-So if a cafe owner can't make tea fast enough, you need to tell them your rapid-boiling kettle will solve their need."
+So if a cafe owner can't make tea fast enough, your rapid-boiling kettle will solve their need."

 How can you work out your product's key benefits?
 First, identify the customers' needs.
 "Look at your product as a solution and understand what issues it addresses," Aston explains.
 "If you're selling aspirin, you need to find people with headaches and talk to them."